 What is Detox?

 Detoxification is a process through which toxins are removed from your body.
 It is used for people who are addicted to alcohol or drugs.
 While it is possible for some people to detox on their own, others may require a formal detox program.
 Detox is not a comprehensive treatment but is instead the first step of your rehab program.
-Detox treatment can help you to become stable so that you can have a better chance of remaining sober long term.
-Medical detox may be needed when you suffer from severe withdrawal symptoms and cravings, and Safe and Sound Treatment’s detox program provides this type of doctor supervised and medically assisted gradual tapered approach to drug and alcohol detoxification, when this type of detox is medically required as is with many cases.
+Detox treatment can help you become stable to have a better chance of remaining sober long term.
+Medical detox may be needed when you suffer from severe withdrawal symptoms and cravings, and Safe and Sound Treatment’s detox program provides this type of doctor-supervised and medically assisted gradual tapered approach to drug and alcohol detoxification when this type of detox is medically required as is with many cases.

-Detox treatment is provided at rehab facilities through inpatient stays or sometimes detox can be offered in a free-standing facility.
+Detox treatment is provided at rehab facilities through inpatient stays, or sometimes detox can be offered in a free-standing facility.
 We have found the greatest success for our clients when detox is part of the rehab process and is introduced by the same facility providing treatment following detox.
-The approach that is taken to help you to detox will depend on the length of time that you have been using drugs or alcohol, your substance of choice, and the scope and depth of your addiction.
+The approach taken to help you detox will depend on the length of time you have been using drugs or alcohol, your substance of choice, and the scope and depth of your addiction.

 Who Needs Drug Detox Before Drug Rehab?

 Detoxification treatment is not necessary for every person who suffers from drug addiction.
 It is rarely required for people who abuse marijuana, cocaine, or nicotine.
 This is because the withdrawal symptoms of quitting these drugs are minimal, and the addiction is mostly psychological.